+2.2.
 Who can make a complaint?

-This complaints procedure is not limited to parents or carers of children that are registered at the school.
-Any person, including members of the public, may make a complaint to Whickham School about any provision of facilities or services that we provide.
+This complaints procedure is for use by parents or carers of children that are registered at any school which is part of Newham Community Learning (NCL).
+Any person may make a complaint to any NCL school about any provision of facilities or services that we provide.
 Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), we will use this complaints procedure.

+2.3.
 The difference between a concern and a complaint